 That led to more and more visits.
+I would stay out in Ballard all Sunday.
+I got bored waiting between the services, so I started to volunteer.
 That led to a community group.
-I got a job and a car.
-Taking the bus to Ballard from Renton was too difficult.
-It took over two hours.
-I would stay out in Ballard all Sunday.
-I got bored attending all the services, so I started to volunteer.
+I got a job and a car; taking the bus from Renton to Ballard took over two hours.
 I made plans to move out of my parents house.
 I did.

-I started to admit to people that I didn’t think I was actually as awesome as I tried to seem.
+I started to admit to people that I didn’t think I was actually as ‘awesome,’ as I always tried to seem.
 That I had guilt and shame.
 They prayed for me.
-Hot girl gave me a bible for Easter.
+The hot girl gave me a bible for Easter.
 I read it.

 Then I got really nervous.
 The preacher had tricked me.
-He challenged my very idea of what a man was.
-And somehow lured me into all kinds of difficult work I didn’t want to do.
+He challenged my very idea of what a man was and somehow lured me into all kinds of difficult work I didn’t want to do.
 People started asking me about the hot girl and should I be singling her out?
-What were my intentions?
+They wanted to know what my intentions were.

 And one Sunday I realized it was all a trick.
-The real reason the preacher described manhood the way he did was just to get me out here to Ballard, to join this cult.
-He kept mentioning Jesus with all his attacks on my manhood.
+The real reason the preacher described manhood the way he did was just to get me out there to Ballard, to join this cult.
+He kept mentioning Jesus during all his attacks on my imagined manhood.
 What does it have to do with Jesus?
 Jesus didn’t have a job or a wife.
-He loved everybody and served.
+He loved and served people.
 He wandered around and gave advice and healed people.
 All this talk about responsibility and masculinity didn’t have anything to do with Jesus…..did it?

 Then the dumb preacher said something I couldn’t believe.
-Apparently Jesus mentioned Jonah and the fish like it was real.
+Apparently, Jesus mentioned Jonah and his fish as if it were real.
 What nonsense, what backward thinking nonsense!
 This hillbilly preacher is just stuck in the 50’s with his literal bible and mod clothes and family values.

-So I stopped going.
+So, I stopped going.
 I went to the community group still, but not church.
-After two Sundays, a guy I knew asked me why I hadn’t been there.
+After two Sundays, a man I knew asked me why I hadn’t been going to church.
 I blustered.
-Where did THAT guy get off.
-The guy told me off right there in front of other guys.
-I went back the next week.
+Where did THAT guy get off?
+The guy told me off right there in front of the other guys.
+I went back to church the very next week.

 What was happening?
 When did a community ever care about me?
-Or me it?
+Or when did I ever care about it?